Eisenmonoxid/BuildingCostSystem/README.md

 BCS is an lua script extension for the game "The Settlers 6" and can be embedded into a usermap.

 ### Usage
-Include the file `bcs_local.lua` in your map folder and load it into your local map script.
-You can either use Script.Load() or the designated function from the [QSB](https://github.com/Siedelwood/Swift).
+Include the files `bcs_local.lua` and `bcs_costs.lua` in your map folder and load them into your local map script.
+You can either use Script.Load() or the designated function from the [QSB](https://github.com/Siedelwood/Revision).

-After you've loaded the file you call `BCS.InitializeBuildingCostSystem()` .
+Then you call `SetMyBuildingCosts()`.
 After that, you can use the exported functions to set up your own BuildingCosts.
 For examples, take a look at the `bcs_costs.lua` file, which contains every possible function and every possible good.

 ### Features